 About Us

 Beloved Community Services Corporation was founded in 2008.
 Our mission is “culturally sensitive and culturally relevant community economic development.”
 Our target areas are zip codes 21217 and 21201.
-From its early beginnings Beloved Community Services Corporation has grown to over $30 million dollars in assets and a pending $25 million dollars in acquisitions within a five-block radius within the largest historic African American district in America.
+From its early beginnings Beloved Community Services Corporation has grown to over $50 million dollars in assets and a pending $25 million dollars in acquisitions within a five-block radius within the largest historic African American district in America.
+BCSC is a local provider of United Way family stabilization funds.
+The program provides funds to families facing poverty and helps them obtain access to housing, healthy and affordable food, healthcare, employment and quality education.

-Included in its assets are Justice Thurgood Marshall Center, Juanita Jackson Mitchell Law Center, the single-family homes of Clarence and Juanita Mitchell and John Murphy Sr. and Carl Murphy Jr, Chernock Storage Facility and Douglas Memorial Village Apartments.
+Included in its assets are The Justice Thurgood Marshall Amenity Center, Juanita Jackson Mitchell Law Center, the single-family homes of Clarence and Juanita Mitchell and John Murphy Sr. and Carl Murphy Jr, The Chernock Storage Facility, and The Douglas Memorial Village Apartments.

-Programs and initiatives supported by Beloved Community Services Corporation include Robotics Clubs, Girls Who Code, and WJZ-TV13 Justice Thurgood Marshall Mixed Media Contest, STEM City USA (www.stemcityusa.com), and an endowed Thurgood Marshall Lecture Series
+Programs and initiatives supported by Beloved Community Services Corporation include Robotics Clubs, Girls Who Code, Justice Thurgood Marshall Mixed Media Contest, STEM City USA (www.stemcityusa.com), and The Justice Thurgood Marshall Lecture.

 History